ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.alexa2/README.md

 Nach dem Löschen nicht verwendeter Geräte starten Sie bitte den Adapter neu, um sie auch dort zu entfernen.

 ## Changelog

-### __WORK IN PROGRESS__
+### 3.21.0 (2022-11-03)
+* IMPORTANT: Because of rate limits by Amazon I decided to remove the update of smart home device values in intervals because it seems to produce too much load in Skills and Amazon systems.
-* (Apollon77) Optimize state value loading
+* (Apollon77) Optimizes loading of smart home device states
-* (Apollon77) Fix enabling/disabling of Alarms in combination with non-default music for the alarm
+* (Apollon77) Fixed issue with enabling/disabling of Alarms in combination with non-default music for the alarm
-* (Apollon77) Prevent Timers or Alarms that are long in the future to trigger their trigger state too early
+* (Apollon77) Prevented that Timers or Alarms that are long in the future to trigger their trigger state too early
-* (Apollon77) Fix deleting own user Messages
+* (Apollon77) Fixed deleting own user Messages state
+* (Apollon77) Already request Notification updates when history registered a Notification action and do not wait for Push info to come in

 ### 3.20.1 (2022-10-29)
 * (Apollon77) make sure caching works correctly with multiple instances of the adapter